harisankar123/KnowledgeForum/README.md

 # KnowledgeForum
 This is backend part of the application.
 User should have spring extension added , If they have eclipse IDE in their system.
 Otherwise they can run this application in Spring tool Suite.
+Alternatively you can use the Spring Boot Maven plugin like so: mvn spring-boot:run

 Requirements
 For building and running the application you need: